-The applicant proposes to replace AGR-PUD preserves in the Ag Reserve with preserve areas in the WCRO, and to then use the released preserve areas as development areas for the two new
+The applicant proposes to replace AGR-PUD preserves in the Ag Reserve with preserve areas in the WCRO, and to then use the released preserve areas as development areas for the new AGR-

-AGR-PUDs.
+PUD.
 A multi-step process will be required because some of the land area to be used for the new AGR-PUDs proposed by the amendment are currently preserve areas within existing AGR-PUDs.
-A total of nine zoning applications have been submitted to implement this amendment.
+A total of eight zoning applications have been submitted to implement this amendment.
 For the six existing AGR-PUDs, the zoning applications are requesting to release existing recorded conservation easements for the affected AGR-PUD preserves to eliminate portions of preserve areas for the affected AGR-PUDs, and utilize allocations of open space in the WCRO to satisfy the density and 60/40 preserve area requirements.
-For the two new AGR-PUDs, the applicant submitted zoning applications are for development areas in the Ag Reserve (both of which are located on the released preserve areas) and preserve areas to be located in the WCRO.
+For the new AGR-PUD, the applicant submitted zoning applications for a development area in the Ag Reserve (located on the released preserve areas), and preserve areas to be located in the WCRO.